 Randonneuring is self-supported long-distance cycling.
-It's a great sport for those who love to ride their bikes, like to explore new roads, and wonder what is over the next hill.
+It's a great sport for those who love to ride their bikes, explore new roads, and discover what is over the next hill.
 Our rides are scenic and challenging.
 Perhaps most enjoyable is the camaraderie among randonneurs.
 Randonneuring is not a race, but the time limits makes it challenging nonetheless.

-Randonneuring is a big tent where every rider finds his or her challenge.
-Some aspire to finish within the time limit, others try to set a personal best, yet others want to go as fast as possible.
-Some concentrate on the longest distances, others do the day rides (100, 200 and 300 km).
+Randonneuring is a big tent where every rider finds their challenge.
+Some aspire to finish within the time limit, others try to set a personal best, and yet others want to go as fast as possible.
+Some concentrate on the longest distances (1000 km and beyond), others do the day rides (100, 200 and 300 km).
 All are randonneurs.
 At Seattle International Randonneurs, each rider is respected.
-We are all out to have fun.
+We are all out to have fun!

-Rides (called Populaires or Brevets) vary in length between 100 km (62 miles) and 1200 km (750 miles).
-Riders are given a route sheet, which tells them where to go.
-They carry a control card, which they have signed at pre-determined points to show that they have completed the course.
-At the end, those who complete the course within the time limits obtain a medal.
+Randonneuring rides (called populaires or brevets) vary in length between 100 km (62 miles) and 1200 km (750 miles).
+Riders are given a route sheet and a control card, which they have signed at predetermined points to show that they have completed the course.